Project

 OsmocomDECT: Linux 3.5 merged

-Added by over 11 years ago
+Added by almost 12 years ago

 I've merged the DECT tree with the Linux 3.5 release.
 Experimental support for US-DECT for the UPCS band will also be pushed out soon.